 A building's function or use will determine the appropriate number and location of the laundry facilities or space.

-Health-care buildings, early-childhood centres, Class 2 buildings and Class 4 parts must be provided with adequate cooking facilities.
-This means:

-- washing facilities for both food and utensils used for the preparation and consumption of food, in conjunction with adequate waste-water disposal; - a means of cooking food, which may be either fixed in place (such as a wall-mounted oven) or a removable appliance (such as a microwave unit); and - space to allow food to be prepared.
+FP2.3 Health-care buildings, early-childhood centres, Class 2 and 9c buildings and Class 4 parts must be provided with adequate cooking facilities.
+This means: - washing facilities for both food and utensils used for the preparation and consumption of food, in conjunction with adequate waste-water disposal; - a means of cooking food, which may be either fixed in place (such as a wall-mounted oven) or a removable appliance (such as a microwave unit); and - space to allow food to be prepared.

+FP2.4

-Class 9a buildings with wards or bedrooms must have facilities for emptying bedpans and the like, such as a slop hopper.
+Class 9a and 9c buildings with wards or bedrooms must have facilities for emptying bedpans and the like, such as a slop hopper.

+FP2.5

 Sanitary compartments are to be large enough or have another suitable means that enables the removal of an unconscious occupant.

+FP2.6

 Buildings must have hot water, warm water and cooling water installations that minimise the risk of major disease outbreak caused by the harmful levels of micro-organisms.

-This Performance Requirement does not apply to a system serving only a single soleoccupancy unit in a Class 2 or 3 building or Class 4 part.
+This Performance Requirement does not apply to a system serving only a single sole-occupancy unit in a Class 2 or 3 building or Class 4 part.

 PART F2 SANITARY AND OTHER FACILITIES

+Deemed-to-Satisfy Provisions

+F2.0 Deemed-to-Satisfy Provisions

+Intent

 To clarify that complying with Part F2 will satisfy the requirements of FP2.1-FP2.6.

 F2.1 Facilities in residential buildings

+Intent

-To specify the minimum acceptable sanitary, bathing, laundry and cooking facilities required in Class 2 buildings, Class 3 buildings (for residents only) and Class 4 parts.
+To specify the minimum acceptable sanitary, bathing, laundry and cooking facilities required in Class 2 buildings, Class 3 buildings (for residents only), Class 9c buildings (for residents only) and Class 4 parts.

-F2.1 and Table F2.1 lists the type and number of facilities required in Class 2 buildings, Class 3 buildings (for residents only) and Class 4 parts.
+F2.1 and Table F2.1 lists the type and number of facilities required in Class 2 buildings, Class 3 buildings (for residents only), Class 9c buildings (for residents only) and Class 4 parts.
+The reason that aged care buildings are included is that they are regarded as residential buildings because they are the residents' home.
 All the listed facilities are to be provided separately.
 For laundry facilities - Class 2 buildings and Class 4 parts must be provided with a means to wash clothes.
 In Class 2 buildings, laundry facilities must be provided as follows:

 - within each sole-occupancy unit:

 - at least one washtub; and

 - at least one space for a washing machine; or

 - as a separate group for each four (or less) sole-occupancy units:

 - a washtub; and

 - at least one washing machine.

+Example

 In a Class 2 or Class 3 building or Class 4 part, a washbasin and a washtub are required.
 Although the placing of laundry facilities in a bathroom is permitted, a separate washbasin and washtub are still required.

 Class 4 parts must be provided with at least one washtub and at least one space for a washing machine.

+Guide to the BCA

 For drying clothes - Class 2 buildings and Class 4 parts must be provided with some means to dry clothes.
 In Class 2 buildings, clothes-drying facilities must be provided as follows:

 - within each sole-occupancy unit:

 - at least 7.5 metres of drying line; or

 - at least one space for a drying cabinet or appliance; or

 - as a separate group for each four (or less) sole-occupancy units:

 - at least 7.5 metres of drying line; or

 - at least one drying cabinet or appliance.